costoffreedom/costoffreedom-book/book/architectonics-of-power/why-i-choose-privacy.md

 <p>We need these tools to survive situations like the one above,
 situations which are all too common.
-People who want to make strong cryptography illegal, like FBI Director James Comey, are saying they don't want us to have the tools we need to in order to escape life-threatening situations.
-That's not just misguided; it's tyrannical and frightening.
-Comey is behaving like an abusive partner, trying to make some rule that you aren't allowed to stop him from reading all your emails and text messages.
+People who want to make strong cryptography illegal, like FBI Director James Comey, are saying they don’t want us to have the tools we need to in order to escape life-threatening situations.
+That’s not just misguided; it’s tyrannical and frightening.
+Comey is behaving like an abusive partner, trying to make some rule that you aren’t allowed to stop him from reading all your emails and text messages.
 He and people like him are trying to make it illegal for people like me to survive this world.</p>